-Until 29 June 2011, the members of each Industry Advisory Panel consisted of the Group CEO, between two to three industry experts, one NRMA Board member and the relevant subsidiary CEO/GM with the CEO NRMA Investments as a standing invitee.
-Since 29 June 2011, the members of each Industry Advisory Panel have consisted of the CEO NRMA Investments, between two to three industry experts, one NRMA Board member and the relevant subsidiary CEO/GM.
+The members of each Industry Advisory Panel consist of the CEO NRMA Investments, between two to three industry experts, one NRMA Board member and the relevant subsidiary CEO/GM.
 The Group CEO is a standing invitee.

 Ambassadorial Roles

 These roles do not relate to a particular NRMA business but are to assist in championing or representing a critical activity of NRMA.
 These roles necessitate additional focus and also extra demands on a Director's time over and above their Board and Committee responsibilities.